-Trump sends off early morning barbs ahead of D-Day commemoration
+Trump issues early morning barbs ahead of D-Day commemoration

 It was an illustration of Trump's ability in the UK to both flatter his hosts and undermine their positions.
 His gracious remarks on Tuesday about outgoing British Prime Minister Theresa May seemed to put to rest any lingering animosity between the two, even as he met with one of her fiercest critics, Brexit campaigner Nigel Farage, hours later.

-On Wednesday, Trump will join the leaders of other countries who took part in the war, along with Queen Elizabeth II, to mark three-quarters of a century since D-Day.
+On Wednesday, Trump joined the leaders of other countries who took part in the war, along with Queen Elizabeth II, to mark three-quarters of a century since D-Day.
 It's a precursor to the main anniversary events, which will take place at the American cemetery in Normandy on Thursday, the actual anniversary of the landings.

 Trump alluded to the shared history in a toast Monday evening at Buckingham Palace, where he was attending a white tie banquet hosted by the Queen.